 Basic isn’t always a bad thing, especially when it comes to working out.
-Basic bodyweight exercises are a great way to tone—and what could be more basic than squats?
+Basic bodyweight exercises are a great way to tone—and https://www.byrdie.com/skincare-routine-for-acne could be more basic than squats?
 Plus, since they don’t require any equipment, you can do them pretty much anywhere, like in a tiny NYC apartment while watching TV.
 With the addition of some equipment, you can up the intensity to progress your workouts and keep building your glute muscles.

-To find out just how well squats really work, we reached out to personal trainers Sarah Rector and Erika Rayman.
-Keep scrolling for their suggestions on how often to do the exercise, which common mistakes to avoid, and exactly which muscles are working when it’s done correctly.
+To find out just how well squats really work, we reached out to Openfit trainer, Julian Daigre.
+Keep scrolling for their suggestions on how often to do the exercise, which common mistakes to avoid, and exactly which muscles work when it’s done correctly.